timOTdev/0010_practical_javascript/notes.md

 // item 1, item 2, item 3
 ```

-- You can also specify the conditions to be more dynamice
+- You can also specify the conditions to be more dynamic
+- Here we set the condition to be "i < testArray.length":
 ```
 for (var i = 0; i < testArray.length; i++) {
     console.log(testArray[i]);
 }
 ```

 - So for example if you want to print out all the items in an array
-- This soft coding is helpful if your array changes in length
+- This soft coding is helpful if your array changes in length IE i < testArray.length
+- Hard coding would be setting a number IE i < 3
 - This .length property will help make your code dynamic
 ```
 for (var i = 0; i < 3; i++) {